aolivasm/aolivasm/README.md

-# Antonio Olivas-Martínez - Personal Academic Website
+# Antonio Olivas-Martinez - Personal Academic Website

 Welcome to my personal academic website, built using the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.

 ## About Me

-I am a **doctoral student** in **Biostatistics** at the **University of Washington**, with a background in **Mathematics** (University of Sonora) and **Internal Medicine** (INCMNSZ/UNAM).
-My research, supervised by **Dr. Andrea Rotnitzky**, focuses on developing statistical methods to estimate causal effects of continuous exposures in the presence of unmeasured confounding.
+I am a **doctoral candidate** in **Biostatistics** at the **University of Washington**, with a background in **Mathematics** (University of Sonora) and **Internal Medicine** (INCMNSZ/UNAM).
+My research, supervised by **Dr. Andrea Rotnitzky**, focuses on developing statistical methods for estimating causal effects of continuous exposures in the presence of unmeasured confounding.
 One of the main applications of this work is identifying **correlates of protection in vaccine trials**, which aims to uncover immune markers that reliably predict vaccine efficacy and improve vaccine trial design.

 Beyond my doctoral research, I have contributed to various projects, including: